What Is A HUD Home And How Do You Buy One?

 What Is A HUD Home?

-Simply put, a HUD home is a type of foreclosed property that is up for resale.
+Simply put, a HUD home is a type of foreclosed property that’s up for resale.
 When someone uses an FHA loan to purchase their home and fails to repay it, HUD takes the property back after it has gone into foreclosure.
-They then offer to put the house on the market for resale to cover the loss of the foreclosure claim.
-These properties are more accessible to low-income households and may come with benefits like prepaid closing costs.
+The agency then places the house for sale – sometimes below market value – to help cover the loss of the foreclosure claim.

-If you’re interested in buying a foreclosed home, a HUD home is an option you should consider.
 Although HUD homes are similar to conventional foreclosures in many ways, HUD’s preference for selling to an individual or family who plans to live in the home rather than use it as an investment property can significantly increase the accessibility of this option for many.
 HUD homes can often be an inexpensive path to homeownership for first-time home buyers.

 Where Do You Find HUD Homes?